PeterOyelegbin/authors-lens-api/README.md

 python manage.py runserver
 ```

-* Open your web browser and go to http://127.0.0.1:8000/ to see the Django welcome page.
+* Open your web browser and go to [http://127.0.0.1:8000/](localhost) to see the Django API view page.

 ## TODO: Features to add